rgc99/irrigation_unlimited/README.md

 ### 14.5 Sequence

 Sequence to adjust, a number (1, 2..N).
-This is the position number of the sequence under the controller.
-Within a controller, sequences are numbered by their position starting at 1. `sequence_id: 1` is the first, 2 is the second and so on.
+This is the position number of the sequence under the controller. `sequence_id: 1` is the first, 2 is the second and so on.
+As a shortcut, `sequence_id: 0` will alter _all_ sequences.
+Within a controller, sequences are numbered by their position starting at 1.
 Only relevant when entity_id is a controller/master.
 An error message will be generated if a `sequence_id` is specified and `entity_id` is not a controller/master.

 ### 14.6 Zones